The Truncation Blind Spot: How Decoding Strategies Systematically Exclude Human-Like Token Choices: Appendix

 \paragraph{Architecture Analysis.} Controlling for scale, dataset, and decoding strategy, we find significant differences across architectures.
 Non-Transformer architectures (Mamba, RWKV) exhibit significantly higher detectability than Transformer baselines ($\Delta\text{AUC} = 0.180$, $p < 0.001$).
 This suggests that high detectability is \emph{not unique to Transformer architectures}; rather, it may persist in non-Transformer models when generation relies on likelihood-based truncation.

-\paragraph{Interpretation.} The absence of a consistent scale effect within families, combined with the presence of a strong architecture effect, supports our central hypothesis: detectability arises from the truncation mechanism rather than from model-specific properties.
+\paragraph{Interpretation.} The absence of a consistent scale effect within families, combined with the presence of a strong architecture effect, is consistent with our central hypothesis: detectability arises from the truncation mechanism rather than from model-specific properties.
 Larger models do not escape the blind spot because they employ the same likelihood-based truncation; different architectures (including non-Transformers) exhibit similar or higher detectability because they share this truncation approach.
-Figure~\ref{fig:architecture_aucroc} visualizes these effects, comparing Transformer and non-Transformer architectures across different model sizes.